-Just a mere half-year ago, Apple introduced the long-awaited Screen Time tools we all know and love today.
-They’re pretty much what one would assume they are—features developed and, along with an update, were added into the settings of all iPhones specifically to help reduce the amount of time people are spending on their phones.
+Just a mere half-year ago, Apple introduced the long-awaited Screen Time tools we all know and love today to promote a lower average time spent online.
+They’re pretty much what one would assume they are—features developed and, along with an update, were added into the settings of all iPhones specifically to help reduce the average time spent online and amount of time people are spending on their phones.

 These include Downtime, meant to silence distractions during certain hours, App Limits, which can notify you when you hit certain time limits in certain categories of apps, and Content & Privacy Restrictions, to limit the types of content you and/or your family can be exposed to.

 Now, of course, smartphones—which we touch an average of 2,600 times a day—are the main culprit, but the average time spent online is actually much more profound.

 The average time spent online (spoiler: it’s a lot)